docker-archive/swarm-microservice-demo-v1/README.md

 # Architecture

 An Interlock load balancer (ha\_proxy plugin) sits in front of N web containers, each of which runs a simple Python (Flask) app that accepts votes and queues them into a redis container on the same node.
-These N web+redis containers capture votes quickly.
+These N web+redis nodes capture votes quickly.
 By scaling up N, any level of expected traffic can be accomodated.

 Asynchronously, M background workers running on separate nodes scan through those N redis containers, dequeueing votes, de-duplicating them (to prevent double voting) and committing the results to a single postgres container that runs on its own node.